-Millennials today are saddled with more student loan debt than previous generations.1 In fact, according to a survey released in March of 2018, 39% of millennials reported that too much debt was their number one source of stress.2
+Millennials today are saddled with more student loan debt than previous generations.
+In fact, according to a survey released in March of 2018, 39 percent of millennials reported that too much debt was their number one source of stress.1

 With the rising cost of tuition and other education-related expenses, it’s more common than not for graduates to leave school with at least a small amount of borrowed money to pay back.
-For the Class of 2017, the average student loan debt totaled $39,400—which was up 6% from just the previous year.3 Moreover, for borrowers ages 20-30, the average monthly student loan payment is a whopping $351—or over $4,200 per year.3 Those who either heavily relied on borrowed funds to get through school or who are dealing with debt from both undergrad and grad school can feel particularly burdened with the prospect of paying off their debts.
+For the Class of 2018, the average student loan debt totaled $29,800.2 Moreover, for borrowers ages 20-30, the average monthly student loan payment is a whopping $3932—or over $4,700 per year.
+Those who either heavily relied on borrowed funds to get through school or who are dealing with debt from both undergrad and grad school can feel particularly burdened with the prospect of paying off their debts.

-Adding to this problem is that more than two-thirds of millennials, or 69%, also reported that they were never taught how to handle debt.2 An overall lack of financial literacy across the country can explain why the majority of millennials feel less than equipped to deal with their debt.
+Adding to this problem is that more than two-thirds of millennials, or 69 percent, also reported that they were never taught how to handle debt.1 An overall lack of financial literacy across the country can explain why the majority of millennials feel less than equipped to deal with their debt.
 Many adults graduate both high school and college without taking a proper course in financial literacy.
-In fact, only 5 states require personal finance courses as a graduation requirement that equals a one-semester or half-year course.4 The lack of formal education then causes adults to begin their careers with little more than self-taught or learned knowledge of how to manage their money.
+In fact, only five states require personal finance courses as a graduation requirement3 that equals a one-semester or half-year course.
+The lack of formal education then causes adults to begin their careers with little more than self-taught or learned knowledge of how to manage their money.

 While this is an issue on its own, it can be particularly problematic when young professionals are dealing with juggling their student loans amidst their other financial priorities.
 Life doesn’t stop while paying off student loans—those dealing with debts may also be saving for a wedding, a down payment on a home, going back to school, preparing to welcome a child, getting a head start on retirement savings, and much more.
 It may seem like your financial priorities are always going head to head or that it’s impossible to stretch your paycheck to fit all your priorities.
 However, it is possible to get to a point where you’re making actual progress, rather than just treading water.
 Read below for some ideas on how to prioritize paying off your student loans while juggling other financial priorities: